top of page

 A woman is looking at a calendar to get a better understanding menstrual health and when her cycle is.

-This understanding will be helpful when discussing Chinese medicine’s advice on nutrition and lifestyleBut I just wanted to point out how ancient wisdom from Chinese medicine overlaps beautifully with what Western research is now discovering about hormones and the menstrual cycle.
+This understanding will be really helpful when I discuss Chinese medicine’s advice on nutrition and lifestyle.
+But I just wanted to point out how ancient wisdom from Chinese medicine overlaps beautifully with what Western research is now discovering about hormones and the menstrual cycle.

 I won’t discuss these energies in purely abstract terms; instead, I’ll focus on practical advice.
 As I mentioned earlier, there’s a significant overlap between Western research and Chinese medicine—often, they are almost ‘like for like.’

-What Exactly is Happening During the Period?
+What Happens During the Period?

-If this isn’t clear, I strongly encourage you to explore the online courses section.
-My free online course, An Introduction to Natural Fertility, explains step by step the anatomy, the physiology, and everything you need to know about your natural fertility.
-I’m very proud of this course—it’s substantial and explains things in a very digestible manner.
+I’m very proud of this course because it’s substantial and explains things in a very digestible manner.
 Understanding how your body works is crucial if you want to conceive naturally, and this course will help fill in any gaps in your knowledge.
+Some key topics include:

-So, from a Western perspective, we’re shedding the endometrial lining—this is your period.
+From a Western perspective, we’re shedding the endometrial lining—this is your period.
 In Chinese medicine, the menstrual part of your cycle should last up to five days, with crimson red blood, clear of clotting, and free from pain or discomfort.
-If your period starts with a proper flow rather than spotting, that’s a sign of health.
-This is what a healthy period should look like.

 Chinese medicine explains things with beautiful simplicity.
-For example, if you’re on your period, you’re losing blood, so you must find a way to strengthen your blood.
+For example, if you’re on your period, you’re losing blood, so you need to find a way to strengthen your blood.
 In TCM, the word often used by acupuncturists is “nourishing.”
 If you’re losing blood, you want to nourish it.
 How do you do that?
 How do you support your body to have a better period?
 I'm going to tell you now.

 Prioritising Menstrual Cycle Awareness and Self-Care for Better Health

 Believe me, I understand.
 I have two businesses and a four-year-old, so I know how challenging it can be to find time for yourself.
-But when you’re on your period, it’s crucial to prioritize rest.
+But when you’re on your period, it’s crucial to prioritise rest.
 Interestingly, this advice from Chinese medicine aligns perfectly with Western medical research on oestrogen.

 Put Yourself and Your Needs First